SS Doric (1883): Construction and service to New Zealand

 The ship was constructed by Harland and Wolff in Belfast and was launched in 1883.
 Doric was the sister ship to the Ionic.
 These were enlarged versions of two ships commissioned in 1881, the Arabic and the Coptic.
 The ship was constructed of steel, a first for the ship building company, whose previous designs had been constructed only in iron.
-The vessel was the first White Star Line ship to bear the name Doric, with a later vessel built in 1923 also sharing the name.
-The Doric was launched on 10 March 1883; with her sister ship twin, launched two months earlier.
+The ship was the first White Star Line ship to bear the name Doric, with a later vessel built in 1923 also sharing the name.
+The Doric was launched on 10 March 1883; with her sister ship launched two months earlier.
 She is one of the first ships whose machines were built by the shipyards themselves.
 These were, until then, built by outside workshops.
 On the following 4 July, the ship left Belfast for London, making a stopover at Holyhead to embark Thomas Henry Ismay, president of the White Star Line, and several dignitaries accompanying him to visit the ship.